Nicholas Brothers: Style and moves

 The brothers were particularly known for their expressive use of their hands and arms while dancing, particularly tap.
-One of their signature moves was to leapfrog down a long, broad flight of stairs, while completing each step with a split.
+One of their signature moves was to leapfrog down a long, broad flight of stairs, completing each step with a split.
 Its best remembered performance is in the finale of the movie Stormy Weather (1943).
 In that routine, the Nicholas Brothers leapt exuberantly across the orchestra's music stands and danced on the top of a grand piano in a call and response act with the pianist, to the tune of "Jumpin' Jive".
-Fred Astaire once told the brothers that this dance number was the greatest movie musical sequence he had ever seen.
+Fred Astaire once told the brothers that this dance number was the greatest number he had ever seen on film.
 Numerous articles have been written about this whole dance being filmed in one take and unrehearsed.
-As unbelievable as that sounds, the Nicholas Brothers confirmed it in an interview shortly before their recognition at the 14th Annual Kennedy Center Honors.
+As unbelievable as that sounds (there are multiple cuts in the scene, requiring two or more cameras), the Nicholas Brothers confirmed it in an interview shortly before their recognition at the 14th Annual Kennedy Center Honors.
 The choreographer, Nick Castle, said, "Just do it.
 Don`t rehearse it, just do it."
 And so it was done, unrehearsed and in one take, which relieved Harold Nicholas because he did not want to do the rigorous routine over and over all night.

 In another signature move, they would rise from a split without using their hands.
 Gregory Hines declared that if their biography were ever filmed, their dance numbers would have to be computer-generated because no one now could emulate them.
 Ballet legend Mikhail Baryshnikov once called them the most amazing dancers he had ever seen in his life.